Rubus armeniacus: Spread

-Rubus armeniacus was first introduced to North America in 1885 by Luther Burbank in Santa Rosa, California using seeds that he imported from India.
-The species thrived in its new environment, notably for the large amount of berries it produced and was soon grown and cultivated in the United States by 1915.
-It soon escaped from cultivation and has become an invasive species in most of the temperate world and the United States Pacific Coast by 1945.
+Luther Burbank, who popularized the misleading name "Himalayan", introduced Rubus armeniacus to North America in 1885 in Santa Rosa, California, using seeds that he imported from India.
+The species thrived in its new environment, notably for the large amount of berries it produced.
+By 1915, it was widely grown and cultivated in the United States.
+It soon escaped from cultivation, and became an invasive species in most of the temperate world and the U.S. Pacific Coast by 1945.
+It is listed as an invasive species in the U.S. State of Missouri and prohibited in the U.S. state of Wisconsin.
 Because it is so hard to contain, it quickly gets out of control, with birds and other animals eating the fruit and then spreading the seeds.
 It is highly flammable and a common ladder fuel for wildfires, due to the litter and dead canes produced by the plant.

 It is especially established west of the Cascades in the American Pacific Northwest and in parts of southern British Columbia along the coast, in the Lower Mainland, and throughout Vancouver Island.
 It does well in riparian zones due to the abundance of other species in these areas, which allows it to go relatively unnoticed until it has had a chance to establish itself.
 Unlike other invasive species, this plant can easily establish itself and continue to spread in ecosystems that have not experienced a disturbance.

+The plant itself develops large root systems, allowing it to find water from other sources than just the immediate area.
+It can also hold onto water in its canes, allowing it to thrive more than other plants during dry seasons or droughts.
+Himalayan blackberries grow very well in sandy, well-drained soil with a lot of natural light, even if the soil is lacking in nutrients.
+All of the Himalayan blackberry's adaptations to grow in these conditions continue to make it a difficult plant to remove and an invasive species.
+R. armeniacus is able to survive during drought periods because of their extensive root systems.
+Not only are their roots spread out over a wide area, they also can go very deep underground, allowing them to reach water most smaller plants and shrubs would not reach.
+They also store more water in their canes that act like a water reservoir.
+This added water also allows them to release oxygen and take in more CO2 without fearing major losses of water.
+Since they store water in their canes and roots, they have excess water ready for use or for loss when opening their stomata.